mydehq/MyCTL/README.md

   <h1>MyCTL</h1>
   <p><b>A powerful CLI to control your Linux Desktop</b></p>

-MyCTL is a cli tool that provides a unified way to control common Linux desktop operations.
+MyCTL is a CLI tool that provides a unified way to control common Linux desktop operations.
 While it integrates with the MyDE desktop environment, MyCTL works independently on any Linux system.

 </div>